Baghban (2003 film): Reception

 In The Times of India, Parul Gupta described Khan's brief appearance as Raj's and Pooja's adopted son as "a picture of the obedient offspring" and called the film "larger-than-life".
 Sify's Kunal Shah said that although he was sure that Chopra had addressed the themes in his previous work, the director "has been successful in coming up with good performances from the lead cast".
 Namrata Joshi of Outlook criticised the film's length and number of "family functions".
 She praised the performances (especially Bachchan's), and said the film "seems to have been tailormade" for his fans.
-Joshi said that Bachchan overshadowed Malini with his "perfect efficiency and elan", but he praised Malini's "fetching and elegant" look.
-K. N. Vijiyan of the New Straits Times called the film "the perfect comeback vehicle" for Malini, and Derek Elley of Variety said: "It takes stars of Bachchan and Hema Malini's stature to make the confection work, and luckily they're both up to the job, creating a palpable sense of the couple’s mutual affection ..."
+Joshi said that Bachchan overshadowed Malini with his "perfect efficiency and elan", but she praised Malini's "fetching and elegant" look.
+K. N. Vijiyan of the New Straits Times called the film "the perfect comeback vehicle" for Malini, and Derek Elley of Variety said: "It takes stars of Bachchan and Hema Malini's stature to make the confection work, and luckily they're both up to the job, creating a palpable sense of the couple's mutual affection ..."